Public choice: Background and development

 James M. Buchanan and Gordon Tullock coauthored The Calculus of Consent: Logical Foundations of Constitutional Democracy (1962), considered one of the landmarks in public choice and constitutional economics.
 The book's preface says it is "about the political organization" of a free society.
 But its methodology, conceptual apparatus, and analytics "are derived, essentially, from the discipline that has as its subject the economic organization of such a society".
-Buchanan and Tullock formulate a framework of constitutional decision-making and structures that divides decisions into two categories: constitutional decisions and political decisions.
-Constitutional decisions establish long-standing rules that rarely change and govern the political structure itself.
-Political decisions take place within and are governed by the structure.
-The book also focuses on positive-economic analysis of the development of constitutional democracy in an ethical context of consent.
-The consent takes the form of a compensation principle like Pareto efficiency for making a policy change and unanimity or at least no opposition as a point of departure for social choice.